custom-components/pyscript/docs/reference.rst

 - ``trigger_type`` is set to "webhook"
 - ``webhook_id`` is set to the webhook_id that was called.
-- ``webhook_data`` is the data/json that was sent in the request returned as a `MultiDictProxy <https://aiohttp-kxepal-test.readthedocs.io/en/latest/multidict.html#aiohttp.MultiDictProxy>`__ (ie a python dictionary that allows multiple of the same keys).
+- ``payload`` is the data/json that was sent in the request returned as a dictionary.

 When the ``@webhook_trigger`` occurs, those same variables are passed as keyword arguments to the function in case it needs them.
 Additional keyword parameters can be specified by setting the optional ``kwargs`` argument to a ``dict`` with the keywords and values.